nsbarr/self-therapy/content/posts/my-first-post.md

   src="/before-after.png"
   type="full"
   label="ifs-before-and-after"
-  caption="The Before and After of IFS, via *Self-Therapy*." alt="Two images side-by-side.
+  caption="The structure of the psyche before and after IFS, via *Self-Therapy*." alt="Two images side-by-side.
 In the first, Self energy, represented by a heart, is covered by various Protectors, while the Exiles are hidden behind a curtain.
 In the second, Self energy is now uncovered, and all parts are cooperating.
 Exiles are no longer behind the curtain."
 >}}